yjlim-larr/Reinforcement_learning/Inverse_RL/APP/README.md

-## Introduction
+## 1. Introduction
  We believe that even the reward function is frequently difficult to specify manually.
 To specify a reward function for the driving task, we would have to **assign a set of weights stating exactly** how we would like to trade off these different factors.
 Despite being able to drive competently, the authors do not believe **they can confidently specify a specific reward function for the task of “driving well.”**
  we believe that, for many problems, the difficulty of manually specifying a reward function represents a significant barrier to the broader applicability of reinforcement learning and optimal control algorithms.
- The task of learning from an expert is called apprenticeship learning (also learning by watching, imitation learning, or learning from demonstration). **Simply imitating expert trajectory by penalizing deviation from the desired trajectory, agent doesn't consider the environment, but action.**
- Author assume that reward funtion is the basis of reinforcement learning rather than policy and value function which is derived from it.
+ The task of learning from an expert is called apprenticeship learning (also learning by watching, imitation learning, or learning from demonstration). **Simply imitating expert trajectory by penalizing deviation from the desired trajectory, agent doesn't consider the environment, but action.** Author assume that reward funtion is the basis of reinforcement learning rather than policy and value function which is derived from it.
+ In this paper, they assume that the expert is trying (without necessarily succeeding) to optimize an unknown **reward function that can be expressed as a linear combination of known “features.”** Even though they cannot guarantee that our algorithms will correctly recover the expert’s true reward function, **we show that our algorithm will nonetheless find a policy that performs as well as the expert, where performance is measured with respect to the expert’s unknown reward function.**

+## 2. Preliminaries

+## 3. Algorithm

+## 4. Theoretical Result

 # Reference